Errepulify/Animal-bites/README.md

    4. The bars are reset to its default value.

+### automatic testing
+For this project I haven't used any of Jasmine automatic testing.

 ### Responsive
 I tested on different devices and screen sizes.
 The responsiveness in Internet explorer, Google Chrome, Mozilla Firefox and Blisk.